txt/plm18/doc/review11.md

 	28k
 	plm_18

-Ans: (A variable is written as a sequence of letters and digits, beginning with a capital letter.
-The underscore (_) is considered to be a capital letter.)

 Q6.
 What is the meaning of free/bound variable?

-Ans: (A variable which has (not) been given a value.)

 Q7.
 In prolog, can you have structures within structures?
 Give an example if yes.

 What does the following code do?